bkalps/nodemcu-smartthings/README.md

 ```
 ## Load up the NodeMCU ESP8266
 	1. Download Esplorer.
 It's a cross-platform IDE for interacting with the NodeMCU.
 Very handy.
-	2. Use the instructors here (http://esp8266.ru/download/esp8266-doc/Getting%20Started%20with%20the%20ESPlorer%20IDE%20-%20Rui%20Santos.pdf) and simply use this command line in your terminal to run the ESPlorer: "sudo java –jar ESPlorer.jar"
+	2. Use the instructions [here](http://esp8266.ru/download/esp8266-doc/Getting%20Started%20with%20the%20ESPlorer%20IDE%20-%20Rui%20Santos.pdf) and simply use this command line in your terminal to run the ESPlorer: "sudo java –jar ESPlorer.jar"
 	3. Plug a microUSB cable into the NodeMCU and the other end into your computer, open up Esplorer, select the USBtoUART from the serial port chooser, set the baud rate to 115200, and click Open to connect.
 You may need to click the RTS button a couple times to connect and see something like this:
 (Image)
 	4. Once connected, it's time to upload the code.
 Click the Upload button in ESplorer and navigate to the lua directory.
 Highlight all the lua and html files and click Open to upload them to the device: